-Last updated 10/18/21 The Kubota L2501 is the current #1 selling sub-compact tractor in the US, and has been since 2014 when it was first manufactured.
+Last updated 10/3/23 The Kubota L2501 is the current #1 selling sub-compact tractor in the US, and has been since 2014 when it was first manufactured.
 You might be surprised to find out the Kubota L2501 oil filter you paid a premium for at the dealership is really just a Fleetguard filter with Kubota stamped on it.
+Filter manufacturing processes have become so advanced that all the major filter companies produce excellent filters.
+The Kubota L2501 filter cross reference information below will help you find high quality aftermarket filters for your tractor.

 Just like John Deere, Kubota manufactures exactly ZERO of their own filters.
 Kubota and John Deere oil filters are made by Baldwin, Fleetguard, Champion and WIX; air filters are mainly made by Donaldson.
 Wherever Kubota or Deere can get the best deal on a particular filter to be manufactured is where they choose.
 I laugh inside when I hear someone say they “would never put an aftermarket filter on their Kubota”.
 Little do they know it came from the factory with one.
 The following Kubota L2501 oil filter cross reference guide will provide you with the part numbers you need to save some money (and get the same reliability and performance).
 It’s also important to note the aftermarket filters aren’t always cheaper than Kubota brand (usually but not always) so be sure to check prices.